docularxu/jenkins-x-arm-support/doc/build lighthouse-0.0.762 on Arm64.md

 Next , building container images, then deploying tekton  with helm
 # Build container images
-The foghorn Dockerfile
-Using ubuntu18.04 as base image
+The foghorn Dockerfile using ubuntu18.04 as base image

 ```
 FROM ubuntu:18.04